-One of the most charming towns I’ve visited, Invergordon gives off the vibe that not many unpleasant things happen here.
+One of the most charming towns I’ve ever visited, Invergordon, Scotland gives off the vibe that not many unpleasant things happen there.
 Located off the Port of Invergordon, it’s a quaint, cheerful, colorful little Scottish town with a population of approximately 4,000.
 However, while small, it’s known world-wide for its vibrant and colorful public murals sprinkled throughout the town.
 Aside from the murals, the town is well-known for the Invergordon Mutiny of 1931, which was a two-day strike of about 1,000 sailors in the British Atlantic Fleet.
 The mutiny was spurred on by pay cuts due to the Great Depression.
-It is one of just a few military strikes in British history.
+It’s one of just a few military strikes in British history.

 Then in 2002, a small group of volunteers calling themselves “Invergordon Off the Wall” decided to address the town’s declining state, both economically and physically, and desperately wanted to find a way to bring in much-needed tourism.
 So, they came up with the “mural trail”, a loose path throughout the town showcasing 17 magnificent, vivid murals.
-These murals depict many things; mainly various occupations, animals, and the people of Invergordon and Scotland.
+These murals depict many things – mainly various occupations, animals, and the people of Invergordon and Scotland.
 According to the official Invergordon website, “… each was commissioned by a different local community group, all united in their enthusiasm to transform our town through the power of our heritage.”